 The Aputure MC Pro is also available in an 8-light kit.
 This is designed for professional gaffers, and includes 8 Aputure MC Pro's, a carrying case that allows all 8 MC Pro's to be recharged simultaneously, and an impressive range of accessories.

-As a side note, two seperate Australian retailers I purchased MC Pros from, had delays caused by the Australian distributors, who repeatedly provided misleading information on stock availability.
+As a side note, two separate Australian retailers I purchased MC Pros from, had delays caused by the Australian distributors, who repeatedly provided misleading information on stock availability.
 Aputure need to improve their Australian distribution network.

 User Interface